-- $150 million to the Memorial Sloan-Kettering Cancer Center to build a state-of-the-art outpatient medical facility.
-The donation is the largest single gift Memorial Sloan-Kettering has ever received and is the largest single gift Mr. Koch has ever given.
+- $222 million in total contribitions to the Memorial Sloan-Kettering Cancer Center including $150 million to build a state-of-the-art outpatient medical facility.
+This recent donation is the largest single gift Memorial Sloan-Kettering has ever received and is the largest single gift Mr. Koch has ever given.

-- $100 million to New York-Presbyterian Hospital to help build the David H. Koch Center, a new ambulatory care center, plus $28 million to support other causes.
+- $100 million to New York-Presbyterian Hospital to help build the David H. Koch Center, a new ambulatory care center, and $30 million to support other causes.